 More information about becoming a school counselor can be found in our school counseling career guide.

 Certified Alcohol and Other Drug Counselor (CADC)

-It is possible to work in the field of substance abuse counseling by becoming licensed as an LPC or LCPC, although this is only necessary if you intend to provide clinical assessment and treatment.
-The Illinois Alcohol and Other Drug Abuse Professional Certification Association (IAODAPCA) of the Illinois Certification Board (ICB) also offers many substance abuse-specific certifications based on international standards in the substance abuse field, but these are more narrow in scope and are voluntary.
-The highest form of certification is the Certified Alcohol and Other Drug Counselor (CADC), who are qualified to assist and motivate clients dealing with alcohol and other drug (AOD) problems by providing professional counseling services and referrals when other professional services are needed.
+While many LPCs and LCPCs work in the field of substance abuse counseling, you can also practice in this field without licensure (though you will not be able to provide clinical assessment and treatment).
+The Illinois Alcohol and Other Drug Abuse Professional Certification Association (IAODAPCA) of the Illinois Certification Board (ICB) also offers many substance abuse-specific certifications based on international standards in the field, but these are more narrow in scope and voluntary.
+The highest form of certification is the Certified Alcohol and Other Drug Counselor (CADC), which qualifies holders to assist and motivate clients dealing with alcohol and other drug (AOD) problems by providing professional counseling services and referrals when other professional services are needed.
 CADCs need a minimum of a high school diploma to apply, but a qualifying degree can significantly reduce the required work experience hours.
 To become a CADC, follow these steps:

-- Apply as CADC and request permission to take the required exam.
+- Apply as a CADC and request permission to take the required exam.

 - Receive your CADC credential.